mjmiller41/sushi-near-me/_places/sushi-to-you-sioux-center-ia.md

   name: "Sushi to You"
   type: Restaurant
   links: https://www.sushitoyou.shop/
-description: "Looking for sushi in Sioux Center, Iowa?
-Check out Sushi to You for a delightful Japanese dining experience.
-Enjoy a variety of sushi and other dishes in a w..."
+description: "Sushi to You serves delicious sushi in Sioux Center, Iowa.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, lunch, and dinner."
 place_id: ChIJoTPqy5czjIcRpi7gmWgYG9Q
 photos:
   - name: >-